 The pandemic has necessitated seclusion and remote work.
 Despite the enormous disruption, from a learner’s long-term perspective, this could be a blessing in disguise as, to paraphrase many learning psychologists, “learning happens best on a deeply personal level”.
 This new paradigm allows for a novel design of courses with deeper learning at their cores.
 The truth is that educators have always valued learning environments that give learners immersive and personalized learning experiences, but it is now becoming easier to deliver.

-How do you incorporate more engaging and DEEPER LEARNING?
+How do you incorporate DEEPER LEARNING to keep learners engaged?

 How do you prepare for the ‘Perfect Storm”?